iterative/dvc.org/static/docs/user-guide/running-dvc-on-windows.md

 characteristics and Windows built-in security mechanisms.
 Below are some workarounds that can help avoid these performance penalties:

-## POSIX-like command line terminal
+## POSIX-like command line shell

+Many of the DVC commands have POSIX-style options that are given with a double dash `--`.
+This isn't supported by the simple Windows command prompt `cmd`.

 We recommend [Git Bash](https://gitforwindows.org/#bash) or [Anaconda Prompt](https://docs.anaconda.com/anaconda/user-guide/getting-started/#open-prompt-win).
-Its even possible to enjoy a full Linux experience with the [WSL](https://blogs.windows.com/windowsdeveloper/2016/03/30/run-bash-on-ubuntu-on-windows/)
+Its even possible to enjoy a full Linux terminal experience with the [WSL](https://blogs.windows.com/windowsdeveloper/2016/03/30/run-bash-on-ubuntu-on-windows/)

 ## Disable short-file name generation